Pedro-Gomes-95/data-engineer-challenge/README.md

 Contains the schema-validated, standardized and reformatted datasets ready for analysis.
 Transformations include (but are not limited to) renaming columns and doing schema enforcement.

 #### `src`
 The `src` folder contains the source code for the pipeline, organized by layers, mimicking an ELT logic.
-Each script is properly documented and contains the relevant information about the steps taken.
-It contains the following folders:
+Each script is properly documented and contains the relevant information about the steps taken within it.
+The script `pipeline.py` is used to run the entire pipeline, orchestrating the entire data flow.

+This folder contains the following subfolders:

 * `setup`
 Includes the `setup.py` script, which creates the data structure described above, before any processing begins.